-- Required core courses in the first 1 1/2 years. - Additional required and elective courses within the first 2 1/2 years. - Qualifying Examinations by the end of the 3rd year.
-(SOC 597 can be taken as a readings course in preparation for qualifying examinations.) - Qualifying Paper by the end of the 3rd year. - Preliminary Examination (dissertation proposal defense) before the beginning of the 4th year. - Dissertation defense within 5 years.
+- Required core courses in the first 1 1/2 years. - · Additional required and elective courses within the first 2 1/2 years. - Qualifying Examinations by the end of the 3rd year.
+(SOC 597 can be taken as a readings course in preparation for qualifying examinations.) - · Qualifying Paper by the end of the 3rd year. - · Preliminary Examination (dissertation proposal defense) by the end of the 4th year. - · Dissertation defense within 7 years.